SonyaMoisset/Pluralsight_Training/README.md

 ## Cloud Computing
 - Cloud Computing: The Big Picture by David Chappell

+## Virtualization
+- Virtualization: The Big Picture by David Davis

 ## AWS
 - AWS Developer: The Big Picture by Ryan Lewis
+- Getting Started with AWS Developer Tools by Joe Kelley
 - Navigating the AWS Management Console by Andreas Wittig and Michael Wittig
 - Building Scalable APIs with the AWS API Gateway by Will Button
+- Monitoring Servers and Services with AWS CloudWatch by Ben Thomas
+- Automating AWS with CloudFormation by Andreas Wittig

 ## Blockchain
 - Surveying Blockchain Technologies for Enterprise by Scott Driscoll